kyma-project/serverless/docs/user/troubleshooting-guides/03-40-function-build-failing-k3d.md

-# Functions failing to build on k3d
+# Functions Failing to Build on k3d

 ## Symptom